 “I got my engineering degree in 1996 and that year, a businessman in Basra [Iraq] held a calligraphy exhibition with a prize.
 He said that he would buy the best 3 artworks, and I won 1 of those!
 He paid 20 dollars for it, which at the time with the sanctions, was a lot of money, it was the salary of a teacher!
 Then I went to the army, where calligraphy helped me to escape and survive.
 In 1998, I was invited to Bagdad 4th International Calligraphy exhibition: I displayed my work with colour and won an award.
 A reporter from Qatari Al Raya newspaper called me when I went back to my hometown: she was the first foreign person to interview me, I still have a copy!
 Then, her boss, the editor-in-chief, wanted to buy all my 3 artworks at 100 USD each.
 I became the talk of the city!

 That was the starting point to take my art profession seriously.
-In the early 2000s, I became known in Iraq.
+In the mid-1990s, I became known in Iraq.
 I was the only Christian calligrapher at the time, which made me stand out.
 The Sharjah Museum bought some artwork from me but was not able to send the money.
 In 2002, they invited me and I decided to go.
 My brother organised my visa, and I never went back.”

 A turbulent script